WordPress vs. Drupal: How to Choose a CMS for Your Business

 Need: Large Content Capacities

-It's no secret that producing helpful and unique content is extremely beneficial to a 's search engine optimization (SEO).
+It's no secret that producing helpful and unique content is extremely beneficial to a brand's search engine optimization (SEO).
 Search engines recognize this as being a very reliable indicator of the quality of a site for its users.
 It's simple – the better the content on your website, the more likely it is that your site will appear at the top of the SERP.
 Businesses that value this SEO strategy should use Drupal because this software is able to “handle hundreds of thousands of pages of content with ease.”
 Therefore, for websites that also offer a lot of content due to their industry or purpose, such as e-commerce sites (e.g. Amazon.com) or sites that offer an article directory (e.g. eHow.com), Drupal again is the easy choice.

 Need: Enterprise Accommodation